HaraldBerthelsen/voice-ar-nah-hsmm/README.md

 The voice is built from recordings at http://en.arabicspeechcorpus.com/.
 The recordings were made by Nawar Halabi, supported by MicroLinkPC (https://www.microlinkpc.com).

-The recordings are released under the "Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License", but MicroLinkPC and Nawar Halabi have generously aggreed to allow the hsmm voice for marytts to be released under the "Creative Commons Attribution-ShareAlike 4.0 International Public License".
+The recordings are released under the "Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License", but MicroLinkPC and Nawar Halabi have generously agreed to allow the hsmm voice for marytts to be released under the "Creative Commons Attribution-ShareAlike 4.0 International Public License".

 ## Prerequisites